farhad02/Complexity-analysis-of-VVC-encoding-and-decoding/README.md

 ## Complexity analysis of VVC encoding and decoding
-This page and dataset are supplementary material for our paper entitled "COMPLEXITY ANALYSIS OF NEXT-GENERATION VVC ENCODING AND DECODING"
+This page and dataset are supplementary material for our paper entitled "COMPLEXITY ANALYSIS OF NEXT-GENERATION VVC ENCODING AND DECODING".

 Six video sequences have been encoded and decoded using VVC and HEVC (VTM 6 and HM 16 respectively), under different configurations and QPs, and all operations have been analyzed using Intel VTune 2019.
 The VTune outputs are reported in csv files in VTune_CSV_reports.zip.